Facebook stock almost hits IPO price, 14 months after rocky debut

 By early September, Facebook's shares bottomed at $17.55.

-The cool investor reception to Facebook and other consumer dotcom debutantes at the time, such as Groupon Inc (GRPN.O) to Zynga Inc (ZNGA.O), put a chill on the Silicon Valley IPO train.
+The cool investor reception to Facebook and other consumer dotcom debutantes at the time, such as Groupon Inc to Zynga Inc, put a chill on the Silicon Valley IPO train.

 "The question has never been do a lot of people go to Facebook.
 The question is how much revenue and profitability can Facebook derive from that activity," said Pacific Crest's Wilson.